Xenohormone: Endocrinology

+When xenohormone exposure occurs during the early developmental stages of life, the effects tend to be permanent.
 The consequences of excessive xenohormone exposure in adulthood are different, and typically more temporary in nature.
 This is to say that the health risks can be minimized if the individual is removed from their state of excessive exposure.
-Xenohormone-related issues in adults frequently take the form of increased cancer risk in reproductive/secondary sexual areas (“breast, uterine, ovarian, prostate, testicular.”
-Sperm count in men and fertility in women have also been attributed to xenohormone exposure in adulthood.
-When present in the body, xenohormones can bind with estrogen receptors in the brain, leading to a disruption in the endocrine system as a whole.
-Such hormones have also been observed to interfere with the production of proteins.
-These “endocrine disruptors” have also been found to affect the levels and behaviors of a number of other bodily hormones.
-Because of this, it is difficult to establish a definitive relationship between xenohormones and health problems, making effects hard to predict.
+Xenohormone-related issues in adults frequently take the form of increased cancer risk in reproductive/secondary sexual areas (breast, uterine, ovarian, prostate, and testicular).